Image space projection for low-rank signal estimation: Modified Gauss-Newton method: Optimization

 \subsubsection{Gauss-Newton method}

 One iteration of the Gauss-Newton algorithm with step $\gamma$ is

 where $\bfJ_{S}(\bfp_k)$ is the Jacobian matrix of $S(\bfp)$ at $\bfp_k$.
-Note that step \eqref{eq:GN_P} is uniquely defined for any positive semi-definite matrix, see Remark~\ref{rem:degenerate}.

-Choice of the step $\gamma$ is a separate problem.
+Note that the iteration step \eqref{eq:GN_P} is uniquely defined for any positive semi-definite matrix, see Remark~\ref{rem:degenerate}.
+The choice of step $\gamma$ is a separate problem.
 For example, one can apply the backtracking line search starting at $\gamma = 1$ and then decreasing the step if the next value is worse (that is, if the value of the objective functional increases).

 An additional aim of the WLS problem is to find the approximation $S(\bfp^\star)$ of $\bfx$, where $\bfp^\star$ is the solution of \eqref{eq:gen_optim}.
 Then we can write \eqref{eq:GN_P} in the form of iterations of approximations: